 The Town currently purchase workers' compensation insurance from a third party.
 The Town also entered into a separate agreement with Wright Risk Management to administer the claims which had occurred prior to January 1, 2010.
-The following represents the estimated liabilities for those claims incurred prior to January 1, 2010.
-The changes in claims liabilities for 2016 and 2015 were as follows:
+There is no longer an estimated liability for those claims, as the Town had reached their maximum exposure in 2015.